Written by FormBlends Medical Team, Board-Certified Obesity Medicine Physician

 TB-500 shows generally good tolerability, though human safety data remains limited.
 The most common side effects include injection site reactions, mild fatigue, and occasional headaches.
 Some concern exists regarding TB-500's potential to promote angiogenesis in existing tumors, though no clinical evidence supports this theoretical risk.

-GHK-Cu boasts the most extensive human safety data, with decades of use in cosmetic and wound care applications.
+GHK-Cu has the most extensive human safety data, with decades of use in cosmetic and wound care applications.
 Side effects typically remain mild and localized, including skin irritation, redness, or copper sensitivity reactions.
 Systemic absorption from topical applications is minimal, reducing the risk of systemic side effects.

 All three peptides require proper handling and sterile injection techniques to minimize infection risk.
 Patients should source peptides from reputable compounding pharmacies that follow USP standards and provide certificates of analysis.
 FormBlends ensures pharmaceutical-grade quality through third-party testing and rigorous quality control processes.